waiyiwong/Zero_Waste_Cooking/README.md

 ### Code

+- Learned from Code Institute throughout these amazing 16 weeks
 - [Django Documentation](https://docs.djangoproject.com/): Used extensively for guidance on Django best practices and implementation.
 - [Bootstrap Documentation](https://getbootstrap.com/docs/): Used for responsive design components and styling.

 ### Content

-- As taught by the Code Institute through the LMS and guided sessions, Agile Methodology and the Five Planes of UX were key concepts I used to structure my README.
+- As taught by Code Institute through the LMS and guided sessions, Agile Methodology and the Five Planes of UX were key concepts I used to structure my README.
 - All recipe content is added by the site admin for demonstration purposes.

 ### Media